Italy voters shift sharply, reward Meloni's far-right party

 “Italy chose us,” she said.
 “We will not betray (the country) as we never have.”

+Former Premier Silvio Berlusconi, another long-time Putin admirer, has said that his inclusion in a center-right bloc's coalition would guarantee that Italy stays firmly anchored in the European Union and one of its most reliable members.

+With Italy's households and businesses struggling with staggeringly high energy bills as winter approaches, Meloni has demurred from Salvini's push to swell already-debt-laden Italy by tens of billions of euros for energy relief.

-As polls in the run up to Sunday’s vote showed her as the likely winner, Meloni has moderated her far-right message in an apparent attempt to reassure the European Union and other international partners.
+After opinion polls in the run-up to the vote indicated she would be headed to victory, Meloni started moderating her message of “God, homeland and family” in an apparent attempt to reassure the European Union and other international partners, worried about euro-skepticism.

 “This is the time for being responsible,” Meloni said, appearing live on television and describing the situation for Italy and the European Union is “particularly complex.”